jere-software/bullfrog/README.md

 ***

-### References Types
-In the **Bullfrog.Access_Types.References** package, the library provides a quick and easy example of how to create reference types for containers and other data structures.
-It is mostly just for example, but is also referenced in other sample packages.
-Note that the GNAT compiler still has some bugs with incomplete formal types mixed with reference types, so you might experience some compiler crashes when using this package in awkward ways.

-***

-### Simple_Iterators Operations
-In the **Bullfrog.Containers.Simple_Iterators** package, the library provides a quick and easy implementation for both a forward and reversible iterator.
-It is mostly just for example.

-***

 ### Reference_Counts Types
 In the **Bullfrog.Access_Types.Reference_Counts** package, the library provides a utility type that provides "reference counting" functionality with the option to either include or exclude atomic operations as the mechanism.